Christian Walker Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Padres have the 14th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Padres have a 4.43 team ERA that ranks 16th across all league pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs given up (21 total, 1.1 per game).
+- Padres pitchers combine to surrender 21 total home runs at a rate of one per game (to rank 13th in baseball).

-- Lugo (2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Padres, his fourth of the season.
+- Musgrove makes his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.